An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Introduction

-RQ$_3$ -- {\em What are the potential countermeasures and challenges to mitigate such vulnerability?}
+RQ$_3$ -- {\em What are the implications of this vulnerability?}

-This work represents a solid initial step towards answering these questions.
+This work represents a solid step toward answering these questions.

-RA$_1$ -- We present \system,\footnote{\system: \underline{C}ontrastive \underline{TR}ojan \underline{L}earning.} a simple yet effective trojan attack against contrastive learning.
-Compared with the existing attacks, \mct{i} \system assumes that the adversary is able to pollute a tiny fraction of training data but without any control of the training process; \mct{ii} it defines the trigger as a specific perturbation in the spectral space of inputs and generates poisoning data highly indistinguishable from clean data; and \mct{iii} it aims to force {\em all} trigger-embedded inputs to be misclassified to the adversary's desired class at inference.
-We demonstrate the effectiveness of \system through extensive evaluation using benchmark contrastive learning methods, models, and datasets.
-For instance, by poisoning $\leq 1\%$ of the training data, \system attains $\geq 99\%$ attack success rate on CIFAR-10, comparable to supervised trojan attacks.
+RA$_1$ -- We present \system\footnote{\system: \underline{C}ontrastive \underline{TR}ojan \underline{L}earning.}, a simple yet highly effective self-supervised backdoor attack.
+Compared with the existing attacks, \mct{i} \system assumes that the adversary is able to pollute a tiny fraction of training data yet without any control of the training process; \mct{ii} it defines the ``trigger'' as an augmentation-insensitive perturbation in the spectral space of inputs and generates poisoning data indistinguishable from clean data; \mct{iii} it aims to force all trigger-embedded inputs to be misclassified to the adversary's designated class at inference.
+With evaluation on benchmark models and datasets, we show that \ssl is also highly vulnerable to backdoor attacks.
+For instance, by poisoning $\leq 1\%$ of the training data, \system achieves $\geq 99\%$ attack success rate on CIFAR-10.
+This level of vulnerability is comparable to what are observed in supervised backdoor attacks.

-RA$_2$ -- Moreover, through the lens of \system, we reveal the unique vulnerability incurred by the current design of \ssl methods.
-Intuitively, \system exploits data augmentation and contrastive loss, two key ingredients of \ssl, that together entail ``representation invariance'' -- different augmented views of the same input share similar representations.
-Given the overlap between the augmented views of trigger-embedded and target-class inputs, enforcing representation invariance naturally entangles them in the feature space, as illustrated in Figure\mref{figure:intuition}, leading to the risk of trojan attacks.
-This mechanism fundamentally differs from supervised trojan attacks, which directly associate the trigger pattern with the target class in the label space, while the representations of trigger-embedded and target-class inputs are not necessarily aligned\mcite{tact}.
+RA$_2$ -- Through the lens of \system, we study the inherent vulnerability of \ssl.
+Intuitively, \system exploits data augmentation and contrastive loss, two essential ingredients of \ssl \mcite{chen:2020:simple, grill:2020:bootstrap}, which together entail the representation invariance property: different augmented views of the same input share similar representations.
+Given the overlap between the augmented views of trigger-embedded and target-class inputs, enforcing representation invariance naturally entangles them in the feature space, as illustrated in Figure\mref{figure:intuition}, incurring the risk of backdoor attacks.
+This mechanism fundamentally differs from supervised backdoor attacks\mcite{Wang:2019:sp, latent-backdoor, imc}, which directly associate the trigger pattern with the target class in the label space, while the representations of trigger-embedded and target-class inputs are not necessarily aligned\mcite{tact}.